DannyBoyNYC/session-9/readme.md

 We used path params to capture a variable.
 Examine a single Pirate component and find the `match.params.number` property.
 Note that the variable is stored as a string.
 We convert it to a number using `parseInt` base 10 and use it to fire the `get` function in our API.
 We also add a provision for a priate of that number not being found.

+## Routing in the Main App

+We will attempt to add routing to our current project.

 ## Notes
 https://stackoverflow.com/questions/39871662/passing-props-to-component-in-react-router-4